astropuffin/oakmtg.club/content/english/candidates/tri-ngo.md

 Ngo’s second and third priorities are homelessness and developing affordable housing.
 On these issues, Ngo is “considering” Universal Basic Income and wants the city to “obtain rights to all vacant land, empty buildings and warehouses to build affordable housing.”
 Please note that Mayor Schaff has already [pledged to run a pilot program](https://www.google.com/amp/s/sanfrancisco.cbslocal.com/2020/07/01/mayor-schaaf-launching-universal-basic-income-pilot-program-to-help-low-income-oakland-residents/amp/) of UBI in Oakland and there are multiple stakeholders actively working on it.
 You can read more about Ngo's [specific policy proposals here](https://www.votetri.com/issues.html).

+*Update, 10/19/2020: Ngo has changed his website since we wrote this profile in August, including his priorities.
+[Click here](https://www.votetri.com/issues.html) to see his official positions.*

 ### Stance on policing

 When we began writing this voting guide in early August, Tri Ngo had made no public statement on policing except for [once promoting](https://twitter.com/VoteTri/status/1277045312104759296?s=20) attendance at the [June 23 Special Meeting](http://oakland.granicus.com/MediaPlayer.php?view_id=2&clip_id=3674) of the Oakland City Council where the so-called Equity Caucus [passed a surprise budget](https://www.patreon.com/posts/fy-20-21-oakland-38578789).
 Since then, Ngo has added a section on policing to his [official website](https://www.votetri.com/issues.html).
 He proposes shifting funding to “addressing the root of crime,” minimizing armed police, and limiting police overtime because “overworked police officers are unsafe.”
 Most controversially, he also proposes overhauling Oakland’s Police Commission so that voters elect commissioners to a full-time position.
 While we in the OakMtg Appreciation Club were disappointed by the Selection Panel process this year, we’re not sure voting will be much better, and we wonder how overhauling a young and beleaguered institution is likely to go down, especially since a revised Measure LL is going before voters this November.